Sclerotium: History

-In the Middle Ages Claviceps purpurea sclerotia contaminated rye grain used in bread led to ergot poisoning by way of which thousands of people were killed and mutilated.
-Claviceps purpurea sclerotia contain alkaloids that, when consumed, can cause ergotism which is a disease that causes paranoia and hallucinations, twitches, spasms, loss of peripheral sensation, edema and loss of affected tissues.
+In the Middle Ages, Claviceps purpurea sclerotia-contaminated rye grain used in bread led to ergotism, by way of which thousands of people were killed and mutilated.
+The sclerotia contain alkaloids that cause paranoia and hallucinations, twitches, spasms, loss of peripheral sensation, edema and gangrene.

-Louis Rene Tulasne discovered the relationship between infected rye plants and ergotism in the 19th century.
+Louis René Tulasne discovered the relationship between infected rye plants and ergotism in the 19th century.
 With this discovery, more efforts were developed to reduce sclerotia from growing on rye and ergotism became rare.
 However, in 1879–1881 an outbreak developed in Germany, in 1926–1927 Russia was infected, and in 1977–1978 Ethiopia was infected.

 Pleurotus tuber-regium, which forms edible sclerotia up to 30 cm wide, has a history of economic importance in Africa as food and as a medicinal mushroom.

 As part of fungal life cycles

 For example, Claviceps purpurea sclerotia form and begin regrowth in the spring, infecting grass and rye plants by way of releasing their ascospores from perithecia.
 Claviceps purpurea can infect a wide variety of plants by infecting the ovaries.
 The fungal spores germinate at the anthesis and grow down the pollen tube without branching any hyphae outward.
 When the fungus reaches the bottom of the ovary, it leaves the pollen tube path and enters the vascular tissues where it branches its hypha.
 Approximately seven days into the infection, the mycelium produces conidia.
 The conidia are then secreted out of the plant in a sugary liquid that insects, attracted by the sugars, transfer to other plants.
 After two weeks of being infected by the fungus, the plant no longer generates the sugary liquid, and the fungus produces sclerotia.
 The sclerotium is an overwinter structure, which contains ergot alkaloids.

 Claviceps purpurea's life cycle is an interesting model for plant pathologists and cell biologists because: